Norman Blacklock

 Sir Norman James Blacklock KCVO OBE FRCS (5 February 1928 – 7 September 2006) was a surgeon in the Royal Navy and later a consultant in urology and professor of medicine at Manchester University.
 He served as Medical Officer to The Queen on her overseas tours for 17 years, from 1976 to 1993.
-He became known to the accompanying press corps as "the Queen's Witch Doctor", and the Duke of Edinburgh nicknamed him "Hemlock".
+He became known to the accompanying press corps as "the Queen's Witch Doctor", and Prince Philip, Duke of Edinburgh nicknamed him "Hemlock".
 He was appointed an Extra Gentleman Usher in 1993.